 Claim your listings on Zillow to build brand awareness and generate leads for your real estate business with minimal effort.
-The process of how to claim a listing on Zillow is easy: Sign up for a free account on the Zillow website, create a profile, and submit a form to claim your listings.
-Zillow automatically syncs with the multiple listing service (MLS), so claiming your Zillow listings for free increases your return on investment exponentially.
-Keep reading to learn how to maximize your agent profile and generate leads using Zillow.
+The process of how to claim a listing on Zillow is easy: sign up for a free account on the Zillow website, create a profile, and submit a form to claim your listings.
+Zillow automatically syncs with the multiple listing service (MLS), so claiming your Zillow listings for free increases your return on investment (ROI) exponentially.
+In this article, you’ll learn how to maximize your agent profile and generate leads using Zillow.

-Here are the three steps outlining how to claim a listing on Zillow, and an optional fourth step you can take to ensure you have exclusive placement on your listings:
+Here are the three steps outlining how to claim a listing on Zillow as an agent, plus an optional fourth step you can take to ensure you have exclusive placement on your listings:

 1. Sign Up for a Free Zillow Account & Create a Zillow Agent Profile

-Here are a few of the items you want to make sure are included in your profile:
+Here are a few items you want to make sure are included in your profile.